19th-century coopers made barrels of many capacities: hogsheads, puncheons, tierces, butts and tuns.

 Illustration and photograph of hand-cranked machine for making barrels.

 Technologies for making watertight casks replaced “tight” coopers and their guild.
-Standard Oil introduce a steel 42-gallon barrel in 1902 with the traditional cask-like appearance.
+Standard Oil in 1902 introduced a steel 42-gallon barrel that kept the cask-like appearance.

 Instead of buying oil barrels, Standard Oil bought tracts of oak timber, hauled the dried timber to Cleveland on its own wagons, and built the barrels in its own cooperage.
 Standard’s cost per wooden barrel dropped from $3 to less than $1.50.
 A persistent oilfield myth says that the abbreviation “bbl” for a barrel of oil resulted from Standard Oil Company’s early practice of painting their barrels blue – bbl for “blue barrel.”